• Recipes

 Rebecca Eisenberg

 Learn how to make whipped honey butter at home in just 15 minutes with this easy recipe.
-It’s absolutely incredible on toast, with fruit, or baked into homemade honey butter biscuits.
-You'll love this rich, smooth spread!
+It’s absolutely incredible on toast, pancakes, waffles, or soft brown bread.
+No matter how you use it, you'll love this rich, smooth spread!

 5 from 2 votes